Maki-aaCS/AstroBloom-Spinning-Globe/README.md

 This is my (Makimaa Omkararuban) workflow for the AstroBloom Nasa Space Apps Competition.

-How do I access this on my web browser if it doesn't open when I click it through my File Explorer (for Windows)?
+How do I access this on my web browser if  doesn't open when I click it through my File Explorer (for Windows)?
 - Go to your command prompt (cmd)
 - Insert your file path (example: if your file is in you desktop in a folder name called 'AstroBloom', type cd desktop/AstroBloom